AdobeDocs/commerce-admin.en/help/content-design/media-gallery-asset-management.md

     ![Asset Details](./assets/media-gallery-asset-details.png)<!-- zoom -->

-    Click the **[!UICONTROL Used In]** links to see the details.
+    To see the details, click the **[!UICONTROL Used In]** links .
 The grid in the following example shows all categories where a specific asset is used.

     ![Category Grid](./assets/media-gallery-asset-categories.png)<!-- zoom -->